SAP-samples/abap-cheat-sheets/18_Dynpro.md

 > **💡 Note**<br>
 > - In a modern program, it is more comfortable to use an ALV Grid control.
-> - More addiitions are available for the statement.
+> - More additions are available for the statement.

 The ABAP statement [`REFRESH CONTROL`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abaprefresh_control.htm) initializes the properties of a table control.